NBISweden/development-guidelines/README.md

 files, or `git diff`).
 Once you are happy with the contents, you can create the commit with `git commit`.

-If you do not want these features, you can short-circuit things by calling `git commit` directly, e.g.
+If you do not want or need to review individual changes that should be part of a commit, you can short-circuit things by calling `git commit` directly, e.g.

 ```
 git commit -m 'My informative message' path1/file1 path2/file2